 Two years after graduating from college I decided to start a design agency with my best friend.
 We bought two computers, sublet some office space, and began looking for work.
-And then, all of my idealism went out the window as I realized starting your own agency, and keeping it running, is really difficult.
+And then, all of my idealism went out the window as I realized starting a design agency, and keeping it running, is really difficult.

 The journey of starting our creative agency began thirteen years ago.
 Along the way we made some good choices and bad, experienced success and failure.
 And we grew Pelago into a successful web design and development agency.
 The following are the more memorable and timeless lessons learned, the ones that kept us afloat through the dot-com bubble and a recession.
 In learning how to start a creative agency, we feel these are the lessons that should be applied, be it design, marketing, advertising, or digital.